CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/ssl-connection.md

 In CompuTec WMS Client settings, choose the required port:

-1. without SSL, HTTP (no changes):
+1. Without SSL, HTTP (no changes):

     ![Server Choosing](./media/server-choosing.webp)
 2. With SSL (add HTTPS and change the port):